aperto-frontend/angular-workshop/README.md

 ## Step A

-Create a child component of Bookmarks using called BookmarkItem
+Create a Bookmarks component's child named `bookmark-item` using the CLI.
+Executed the CLI command in the project root directory

 ```
 ng g component components/bookmarks/bookmark-item